quicken/filefocus/README.md

 - Show a hint of the folder location for root items.
 Handy where multiple root items might have the same name.
 - Drag & Drop Support for Root Items between focus groups.

+### 1.2.0

+- Fix bug, the same resource could be added multiple times.
+- A focus group can now be pinned.
+When a focus group is pinned it automatically receives any added resources.

 ---